 Hanging around before a flight can be half the holiday fun; you’ll find loads of things to do at Gatwick with APH’s guide to making the most of your airport experience.

-Shop your socks off
+Shop your socks off at Gatwick

 Gatwick is packed full of stores so you’ve got the perfect excuse to hit the shops and buy some holiday treats or, if you’re feeling generous, pressies for those you are leaving behind.